Service Rifle Buyer's Guide

 Recommendations

 If you have an M1 Garand or M1A already, use it and spend your initial money on a good coat, spotting scope, and scope stand.
-If you need to buy a rifle, get an AR-15.
+If you already have an AR-15 that doesn't quite meet the rules, it can probably be fired as a match rifle.
+Most High Power matches also allow match rifles.
+If you need to buy a rifle, get an AR-15 that meets the rules for service rifles.

-The easiest way to get started is to buy a complete National Match ("NM") AR-15 A2 (iron sights) or A4 (flat top) rifle from Rock River.
-If you opt for the A4, a 30mm ID Zero MOA Ultra Precision One-Piece Scope Mount from Pacific Tool and Gauge and a Crossfire II 1-4x24 scope from Vortex Optics is a good basic scope/mount option.
+The easiest way to get started is to buy a complete National Match ("NM") AR-15 A2 (iron sights) or A4 (flat top) rifle from Rock River or other vendor.
+If you opt for the A4, a cantilever one-piece scope mount and a Crossfire II 1-4x24 scope from Vortex Optics is a good basic scope/mount option.
 There are many other options, but this one will take the new shooter a long way.

 The Lower Receiver Consider starting with a standard A2 fixed buttstock.
 Not only is it less expensive than a good adjustable buttstock, it eliminates one variable that might get in the way of learning to shoot the rifle.
 Look for a lower with a 2-stage, 4.5 pound trigger.
-Rock River and Armalite make reasonably good lowers with decent triggers.
+Rock River makes a reasonably good lower with a decent trigger.
 The lower receiver is the controlled part of the AR-15, so you'll need to go through a licensed firearms dealer to get it.

-The Upper Receiver Look for an upper that is advertised as "National Match"/"NM" or "DCM-legal"; Look at Rock River, Armalite, or White Oak (high end).
+The Upper Receiver Look for an upper that is advertised as "National Match"/"NM" or "DCM-legal"; Look at White Oak or other on-line suppliers specializing in match-quality rifles.
 Upper receivers are not controlled, and can be purchased on line without going through a dealer.

 Resources